Liberty Magnet High School: Fight Club

 In December 2019, twenty-four students were suspended after a video of what was labeled an unofficial "fight club" was leaked on social media.
 Students reportedly fought in the school locker-room while wearing boxing gloves brought by another student.
 It is unclear how long this had been going on prior to the disciplinary action taken in December but student Thomas London Jr. stated, "[it started] back in late August, September" when London and their "friends were sitting around talking and someone said they had [boxing] gloves."
 Students stated that athletic coaches knew about the fights but did nothing about it.
 It is unclear if internal action was taken towards these coaches.

 Name Change

 Liberty Magnet High School has been targeted for name changes multiple times throughout its new life.
 The East Baton Rouge Parish school system held multiple public meetings to discuss new names for the school.
 The school board in the end decided not to rename the school.
-When the school became a magnet school it was renamed from "Robert E. Lee High School" to "Lee Magnet High School".
+When the school became a magnet school it was renamed from "Robert E. Lee High School" to "Lee Magnet High School They had felt that Sidney Lanier, a poet, was inappropriately grouped in with Jefferson Davis and Robert.
+E. Lee.
+Marlin McMillians, the president of the association, has explained that the school was named for Lanier's time as a poet, not ties to the Confederacy.